 Normally, attorney fees in our office for a single Chapter 7 bankruptcy are $1200 and $1400 for a couple.
 For years the average Chapter 7 has cost about the same as an average refrigerator.
 Larger firms with large advertising and overhead costs charge more than a solo attorney.
 Less experienced attorneys will typically charge less or may take payments over time but they are more likely to violate the rules than an experienced lawyer.
 Sure it costs a couple of hundred more but you are less likely to lose property, your budget may be more comfortable and you may discharge more debt if you use an experienced attorney.

 Fees should be based on how complicated a case is.
 Don’t make it more complicated than it has to be.
-Unless you have to file a motion to redeem or strip a lien it is rare for you to need additional work in a Chapter 7 after the case is filed.
+Unless you have to file a motion to redeem or strip a lien it is rare for you to need additional work in Chapter 7 after the case is filed.
 If you create more work by missing a hearing or failing to take your debtor education it will cost more.
 People with a lot of assets will need more work done in their case and will have to pay more in attorney fees than an unemployed person with no assets

 When you pay your bankruptcy attorney depends on whether you file a Chapter 7 or a Chapter 13 bankruptcy.
 How much you pay him and when you pay him has to be disclosed.
-The attorney cannot be a creditor in a Chapter 7 and can’t demand payment from you after the case is filed for pre-petition work.
+The attorney cannot be a creditor in Chapter 7 and can’t demand payment from you after the case is filed for pre-petition work.
 If he does he can be sanctioned by the court.

-Here is audio which is almost an hour long of a judge punishing a Louisville attorney and over 30 of his clients for paying attorney fees in cases after the cases were filed.
+Here is audio which is almost an hour-long of a judge punishing a Louisville attorney and over 30 of his clients for paying attorney fees in cases after the cases were filed.
 The young lawyer probably thought it was great advertising.
 It brought him a lot of clients.
 But cases were dismissed or had hearings to dismiss them due to these schemes.

-You can stop the harassing phone calls by hiring the attorney and paying the fees in payments plans before the case is filed.
+You can stop the harassing phone calls by hiring the attorney and paying the fees in payment plans before the case is filed.
 But paying the filing fees in installments, filing skeleton petitions and paying the attorney after the case is filed draws attention to your case for fraud.
-If you can pay the attorney after the Chapter 7 case has been filed you can pay your creditors and you should be in a Chapter 13.
+If you can pay the attorney after the Chapter 7 case has been filed you can pay your creditors and you should be in Chapter 13.